-Thomas Pocklington was a jeweller-turned-property developer who, after a period of temporary sight loss, bequeathed his considerable fortune to found Thomas Pocklington Trust.
+Thomas Pocklington Trust has an interesting history.
+Thomas Pocklington was a jeweller-turned-property developer who, after a period of temporary sight loss, bequeathed his considerable fortune to found the charity.

 Born in Sheffield in 1860, Thomas was raised in Whittlesey by his grandmother and uncle, a watchmaker.
 Thomas spent his early professional life in the family trade, working in London as a watchmaker and jeweller, most likely as an apprentice to his great grandfather.
 He married, and by 1891 was operating a successful watchmaking business from his home in Shepherds Bush.